johannschopplich/kirby-headless-starter/README.md

 - `home.json.php`
 - … and so on

-To simplify this approach, we use the standard template structure, but encode their content as JSON via the internal [kirby-headless](./site//plugins/kirby-headless/) plugin.
+To simplify this approach, we use the standard template structure, but encode their content as JSON via the internal [`templateToJson` middleware](./site/headless/Middlewares.php).

 ## License